unChaz/sci-fi-5e/srd/classes/scoundrel.md

 These trick shots are presented in alphabetical order.

 **Bullying Shot**
 You can use the powerful blast and thundering sound of your firearm to shake the resolve of a creature.
-You can expend one grit point while making a Charisma (Intimidation) check to gain advantage on the roll.
+You can expend one grit point while making a Intimidation check to gain advantage on the roll.

 **Dazing Shot**
 When you make a firearm attack against a creature, you can expend one grit point to attempt to dizzy your opponent.
 On a hit, the creature suffers normal damage and must make a Constitution saving throw or suffer disadvantage on attacks until the end of their next turn.